truchas/truchas/doc/reference-manual/MESH_Namelist/index.rst

 metis_major_partitions
 ^^^^^^^^^^^^^^^^^^^^^^
 The number of major partitions in a 2-level partitioning strategy.
-For values N > 1, the mesh is first partitioned into N major parts, and then each part is further partitioned into NPROC/N or NPROC/N + 1 minor parts, such that the total number of (minor) parts equals NPROC -- one part per MPI rank.
-The major parts are weighted such that the minor parts have equal size, so it isn't necessary that N divide NPROC evenly to obtain load balancing.
+For values `n` > 1, the mesh is first partitioned into `n` major parts, and then each part is further partitioned into `nproc/n` or `nproc/n` + 1 minor parts, such that the total number of (minor) parts equals `nproc` -- one part per MPI rank.
+The major parts are weighted such that the minor parts have equal size, so it isn't necessary that `n` divide `nproc` evenly to obtain load balancing.
 The minor parts are assigned to ranks in major order: all minor parts deriving from a major part are assigned consecutively before moving to the next major part.
-The default is 1, which reduces to the usual single-level partitioning.
+The default for this parameter is 1, which reduces to the usual single-level partitioning.

 The following options are provided by the METIS library; see its documentation :footcite:`karypis1998fast` for more details.